You can learn a lot from the competitive landscape.

 Love it or hate it, SEO is an integral part of inbound marketing.
 It’s not going away anytime soon, so give it your attention.

-SEO has changed dramatically over the last 3 years, but one thing remains constant: people are seeking useful and relevant information.
+SEO has changed dramatically over the last 3 years, but one thing remains constant: people are seeking useful and relevant information from the competitive landscape.

 Successful SEO requires useful data.
 Otherwise, you’ll be duplicating what’s already been tried, perhaps unsuccessfully.

-When you spy on your competitor’s site, social activities and blogging frequency, you’ll come up with insights for creating better content.
+When you spy on your competitor’s site, social social network activities and blogging frequency, you’ll come up with insights for creating better content.
 To get those insights, you need a simple, effective tool.

 Rank Signals is just that kind of tool.
 It’s primarily a backlink checker tool that helps you uncover SEO backlinks & traffic sources of your competitors.

-If you don’t know where your competitors are getting their links, you can’t effectively attempt to outrank them, no matter how strategic you are.
+If you don’t know where your competitors are getting their links, you can’t effectively attempt to outrank them, no matter what your marketing strategy is.

 Follow these simple steps to find those link sources: